openxpki/openxpki-config/README.md

 git commit -m "Initial commit with Realms"
 ```

+#### User Home Page

+The default configuration has a static HTML page set as the home for the `User` role.
+The code for this page must be manually placed to `/var/www/static/<realm>/home.html`, an example can be found in the `contrib` directory.
+If you don't want a static page, remove the `welcome` and `home` items from the `uicontrol/_default.yaml`.

 ### Define Profiles

 To issue certificates you need to define the profiles first.
 Adjust your realm wide CDP/AIA settings, validity and key parameters in `profile/default.yaml`.